CarolLuca/LegalNERo/README.md

 ### Training
 Let's see how can we build a custom NER model in Spacy v3.0, using Spacy’s recommended Command Line Interface (CLI) method instead of the custom training loops that were typical in Spacy v2.
 #### Overview
-Essentially, in Spacy v3, there has been a shift toward training your model pipelines using the spacy train command on the command line instead of making your own training loop in Python.
-As a result of this, the old data formats (json etc.) that were used in Spacy v2 are no longer accepted and you have to convert your data into a new .spacy format.
+Essentially, in Spacy v3, there has been a shift toward training your model pipelines using the spacy train command on the command line instead of making your training loop in Python.
+As a result of this, the old data formats (JSON etc.) that were used in Spacy v2 are no longer accepted and you have to convert your data into a new .spacy format.
 There are hence three main things that we will explore:
 * Updating your data from the old NER format to the new .spacy format
 * Using the CLI to train your data and configuring the training
 * Loading the model and predicting